Posts

 Image

 Quick Take: A good repair stand changes everything.
 From cleaning your chain to adding tubeless sealant, it saves your back, keeps the bike stable, and makes every repair faster and safer.
-Last updated: August 17, 2025 Why I’ll Never Wrench Without a Repair Stand I’ve been cycling for decades, and one of the smartest purchases I ever made wasn’t a bike or a set of wheels — it was a simple repair stand.
-Mine folds up and lives in the corner of my garage.
-I use it all the time: to clean my bike, add Stan’s to my tubeless tires, clean and lube my chain, and take care of the little tweaks that keep a bike quiet and safe.
-Every cyclist should have a repair stand.
+Last updated: January 11, 2026 - Added E-Bike Repair Stands Options Why I’ll Never Wrench Without a Repair Stand I’ve been cycling for decades, and one of the smartest purchases I ever made wasn’t a bike or a fancy set of wheels — it was a simple repair stand.
+Mine folds up and lives in the corner of my garage, and I use it constantly.
+I use it to clean my bike, refresh tubeless sealant, lube my chain, dial in shifting, and handle the small adjustments that keep a bike quiet and safe.
+If you do your own maintenance — even occasionally — a repair stand is one of the best upgrades you can make.
 Why a Stand Matters (Especially for Older Riders) Saves your back: No more crouching, kneeling, or flipping the bike upside down.
-Rock-solid stability: The bike stays put for brake tweaks, derailleur adjustments, and detailed cleaning.
-Protects your bike: No leaning against walls or scratching co...
+Rock-solid stability: The bike stays pu...

 Image

-Last Updated: August 21, 2025 — added Amazon links and quick comparison table.
-As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
+Last Updated: December 6, 2025 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
 Quick Answer: Garmin dominates bike computers for a reason: reliable GPS, long battery life, and deep features.
 For most riders, the Edge 540 is the sweet spot.
 If you want simple and compact, go Edge 130 Plus .
-If you want premium mapping and a touchscreen, choose the Edge 840 (Solar if you ride long sunny days).
+If you want premium mapping and a touchscreen, choose the Edge 840 — and if you want the best battery and mapping Garmin offers, step up to the Edge 1040 or 1040 Solar .
 Garmin Cycling Computers: Which Model Is Right for You?
 I ride with Wahoo, but after 150,000+ miles I care about what actually helps on the road: clear screens, buttons you can hit with gloves, maps that don’t choke, and batteries that last.
 Garmin’s lineup covers everyone—from “just give me speed and distance” to “guide me across three states with turn-by-turn.”
 Here’s the breakdown in plain language.
 At a Glance: Which Garmin Fits You?
-Model Best For Key Wins ...
+Model Best Fo...

 What Bicycle Culture Really Feels Like: Freedom, Community, and Adventure at Any Age